5 questions to ask before starting any technology project

 2. What are the risks?
 There are many ways to think about risks, so think about what will happen if you can’t implement this project successfully and what will happen if you do.
 Could this project have an unanticipated side effect?

 3. How much will it cost me to solve this problem?
 There are a variety of ways to find this answer (sending out an RFP, having internal staff provide estimates, etc).
 Be sure you think through the costs of managing any changes required to implement the new solution.
-For example, upgrading your accounting system will revising a few business processes and retraining staff members.
+For example, upgrading your accounting system will involve revising a few business processes and retraining staff members.

 Now, ask yourself, is the potential upside greater than how much it will cost you to implement?
 And is the project worth the potential risks?
+And is there anything better we could be investing in?

-I remember taking my tech lead out to visit a very disgruntled client who told us, “Every time I finish doing “Y”, I just want to push a button that does “A”, “B” and “C”.
+2. I remember taking my tech lead out to visit a very disgruntled client who told us, “Every time I finish doing “Y”, I just want to push a button that does “A”, “B” and “C”.
 My tech lead thought for a moment, looked at the client and said, “What if I made A, B and C happen every time after Y and you never had to push a button?”

 This happened at least 25 years ago, but I still remember it was the day I realized the tendancy to express a solution rather than the true problem.